Hamas says it presses on with Gaza truce talks without Israelis

 Israeli troops would pull back from some areas, more humanitarian aid would be allowed into Gaza, and residents would be permitted to return to abandoned homes.

-But the deal does not appear to directly address Hamas' demand for a clear path to permanently ending the war.
+But the deal does not appear to address directly a Hamas demand for a clear path to permanently ending the war.
 Nor does it resolve the fate of more than half of the remaining hostages - Israeli men excluded from both this and earlier agreements covering women, children, the elderly and the wounded.

 Israel says it will not end the war until Hamas is eradicated.
 Hamas says it will not free all its hostages without a deal that ends the war.
 Mediators have indicated they hope to overcome the standoff with promises to resolve further issues in later phases.